win-aajit/LLM-Powered-Mortgage-Data-Explorer/readme.txt

-database_llm.py (locally run file which handles llm and ssh tunneling) ilab_script.py (run on ilab machine, queries database and returns response to database_llm.py) schema_subset.sql (schema of the database to be fed to the LLM to give context for better SQL queries)
+database_llm.py (locally run file which handles llm and ssh tunneling) ilab_script.py (run on ilab machine, queries database and returns response to database_llm.py) schema_subset.sql (schema of the database to be fed to the LLM to give context for better SQL queries) AI Chat Transcripts folder (contains all screenshots from conversations with AI for assistance with this assignment)

 References:
 ChatGPT (all chat transcript screenshots included in submission) for help with configuring the LLM as well as explaining the instructions more simply.